 Bank risk management has a number of different threat areas to cover.
 The challenge isn’t just how many different types of risk there are though, it’s also about how much control an organization actually has over these factors.

-To help organizations navigate the different types of risk management areas to analyze, we’ll explore each in detail below.
+To help organizations navigate the different types of banking risk management areas to analyze, we’ll explore each in detail below.

 1. Credit Risk